 Js & Bs is an ever popular meeting point for locals and visitors alike.
-We serve a selection of home made cakes and soups alongside bacon or sausage sandwiches and a cheese scone.
+We serve a selection of home made cakes alongside bacon sandwiches and cheese scones.
 Hot and cold drinks are also available.
 Cafe provides high chairs, bottle warmers and baby changing facilities.
-In the summer months, you can enjoy your food and drink in the Church Gardens.
+In the summer months, you can enjoy your food and drink in the Church Gardens..

-Cash and CONTACTLESS debit / credit cards accepted.
+Contactless debit / credit cards and Cash accepted.

 Kitchen development and design – ‘highly commended’ at the National Churches Trust Presidents’ Award 2015